 The internet is a wonderful thing chock-full of fun and useful experiences, but it can also complicate our lives.

-With so many websites and apps in the world, you probably have difficulty managing them or even completing basic tasks.
-Luckily for you, there's a single tool available that acts an ultimate automation service for all your internet-connected services.
+With so many websites and apps in the world, you've probably experienced difficulty in managing them or even completing basic tasks.
+Luckily for you, there's a single web tool available that acts as an ultimate automation service for all your internet-connected things.
 It's called IFTTT.

 What does IFTTT stand for?

 You pronounce IFTTT like "gift" but without the "g".
 The acronym stands for If This, Then That.